Hannah Waddingham: Recordings

 In 2000, Waddingham played the role of Christine in the Andrew Lloyd Webber and Ben Elton musical The Beautiful Game in London's West End.
 In October 2000, Waddingham (billed simply as "Hannah"), released a single of the song "Our Kind of Love" from the production.
 The single peaked at No. 41 in the UK charts.

 She later sang the role of Starbird on the soundtrack recording of Space Family Robinson (composers: Julian Butler and Stephen Butler), released by Pop!
 Records in May 2002, coinciding with the stage production (also featuring Waddingham as Starbird) which ran for three weeks at London's Pleasance Theatre.

 On 22 November 2023, Waddingham's debut album, a live album, was released.
 Hannah Waddingham: Home for Christmas was recorded at the show of the same name for Apple TV.
 The album debuted and peaked at numbers 51 and 43 on the UK Albums Downloads and Soundtrack Albums charts, respectively.

 Personal life

 Waddingham emigrated to Australia in 2012 but returned soon after.
-She was in a relationship with Italian businessman Gianluca Cugnetto for a decade and they had a daughter in 2014, whom Waddingham has raised as a single mother since 2023.
-Waddingham keeps her Emmy Award in her daughter's bedroom to remind her that "mummy will only ever be away when it's for a really, blooming good reason".
+She was in a relationship with Italian businessman Gianluca Cugnetto for a decade.
+In 2014, they had a daughter whom Waddingham has raised as a single parent since her daughter was two years old.